airsstack/airsprotocols/mcp/servers/filesystem/CONFIGURATION.md

 # AIRS MCP-FS Configuration Guide

-This comprehensive guide explains how to configure `airsprotocols-mcpserver-fs` using TOML files for a clean, maintainable, and secure setup.
+This comprehensive guide explains how to configure `airsprotocols-mcpserver-filesystem` using TOML files for a clean, maintainable, and secure setup.

 ## Overview